danibachar/Advance-Networking-Kubernetes-HW/README.md

     3.2) Run `kubectl get services` again and
   4) Note that alternativly to the `kubectl expose` you can interact with the Kubernetes API using YAML files!
      1) Run `kubectl delete service simple`
-     2) Run `mkubectl apply -f simple/frontend-service.yaml`
+     2) Run `kubectl apply -f simple/frontend-service.yaml`
      3) Run `kubectl get services`
      4) Notice any difference?
   5) We have now a running Service called `simple`.
 Here we see that the Service received a unique cluster-IP, an internal port and an external-IP (the IP of the Node).